Salacia oblonga may help manae blood-glucose, and it has an additional benefit of weight gain inhibition.

 8 Medicinal uses of Salacia oblonga

-Salacia Oblonga is an effective anti-diabetic agent.
-Traditionally, it is in use for blood-glucose management, effective for type 2 diabetes control and beneficial for type 1 diabetes.
+Salacia Oblonga is consider to possess anti-diabetic agent.
+Traditionally, it is in use for blood-glucose management, effective for type 2 diabetes management and also beneficial for type 1 diabetes.

 For a test meal, the blood glucose level drop by about 23 % in non-diabetic human subjects given 1 gram of Salacia oblonga extracts with the test meal, according to a study in the January 2005 issue of the “Journal of the American Dietetic Association.”